hamzakhalidhk/Serial-data-reader/README.md

 The values of voltage, current and load are stored in variables v,c an p respectively and are then displayed on the software screen.

-# How to make changings for your custom data?
+# How to make changings for personal data?
-You need to make two changes for your custom data:
+You need to make two changes for own data:

 1. You need to change the arduino code which is sending data to COM port.
 *Note that your source of sending data to the COM port can be anything so make changes accordingly.